 Why shouldn’t your taste buds get in on the Halloween excitement, too?
 Horror Nights also extends to menus across Universal Studios Hollywood — and through CityWalk, too.
 Each year, restaurants serve up spooky treats and movie-themed dishes to add to the Halloween fun.

-The chefs at Universal get in on the fun and create elaborate, in-park food and drink offerings that often tie to a specific haunted house.
-This year’s Plaza de Los Muertos and those cheese tamales are what deliciously creepy dreams are made of.
+The chefs at Universal Studios Hollywood get in on the fun and create elaborate, in-park food and drink offerings that often tie to a specific haunted house.
+The HHN food offerings are what deliciously creepy dreams are made of.
+Alternately, many of the year-round eateries throughout the theme park remain open during Halloween Horror Nights, so you have plenty of options.

 That’s it for the basics of Halloween Horror Nights!
 If you’re a first-timer, you’re all set for your first scare-tastic experience at the Hollywood theme park.